innateessence/find_hosts/README.md

 * I enjoy having as few 3rd party dependencies as possible
 * You learn new things by writing your own tools, and it's a good choice whenever you have the allowance for mistakes to be made.

-## Running this flooded my network with roughly 2,5000 ICMP packets
+## Running this flooded my network with roughly N ICMP packets

 * This isn't really a big deal.
 But you're right.
 It's non optimal.
 * It appears that when you perform a `ping` concurrently, you get packets in unexpected places.
 * I wrote this in less than a day, having next to no previous golang experience.
 * I solved this in a hacky way that has an extremely low false negative rate, but the cost is it sends out 10 requests for every possible IP in your local network.
-* Thism means it will send 256 * 10 requests and attempt to identify the real sender of the packet
+* This means it will send 256 * N requests and attempt to identify the real sender of the packet.
 * There are no false positives in my tests.
 But there are sometimes false negatives.
 These are rare.

 Disclaimer: I'm not a networking guy and hacked this together very quickly.